fvettore/kvmbackupjobs/README.md

 After mapping it scans for all JOBs defined and execute them.

+It check for day scheduled and week scheduled an decide if the job is to skipped today.

-If a prevoius instance of the JOB is still running, the script terminate with email notification.
+If the backup job is not to be skipped, if a prevoius instance is still running, the JOB terminate with email notification.

 Otherwise a backup for each VMs defined in the JOB is performed.